 Do you Do This?
 Notes: How is it being done or how will this be utilized in the

 Planning Mechanisms Yes No future?

-Operat Operating, Municipal and Capital Improvement Program Budgets
+Operating, Municipal and Capital Improven nent Pro ogram B udgets

-• When constructing upcoming
+When constructing upcoming J J

 budgets, hazard mitigation actions

 will be funded as budget allows.

 Construction projects will be

 evaluated to see if they meet the

 hazard mitigation goals.

 • Annually, during adoption process,

 the municipality will review

 mitigation actions when allocating

 funding.

 • Do budgets limit expenditures on

 projects that would encourage

 development in areas vulnerable

 to natural hazards?

-• Do infrastructure policies limit
+Do infrastructure policies limit

 extension of existing facilities and

 services that would encourage

 development in areas vulnerable

 to natural hazards?

-• Do budgets provide funding for
+Do budgets provide funding for

 hazard mitigation projects

 identified in the County HMP?

-Humar n Resource Manual
+Human Resource Manual •

-• Do any job descriptions
+Do any job descriptions

 specifically include identifying

 and/or implementing mitigation

 projects/actions or other efforts

 to reduce natural hazard risk?

-g and Zoning Ordinances
+Building and Zoning Ordinances

-• Prior to, zoning changes, or
+Prior to, zoning changes, or

 development permitting, the

 municipality will review the hazard

 mitigation plan and other hazard

 analyses to ensure consistent and

 compatible land use.

-• Does the zoning ordinance
+Does the zoning ordinance

 discourage development or

 redevelopment within natural

 areas including wetlands,

 floodways, and floodplains?

-• Does it contain natural overlay
+Does it contain natural overlay

 zones that set conditions

 Do you Do This?
 Notes:

-Planning Mechanisms Yes No How is it being done or how will this be utilized in the future?
+Planning Mechanisms Yes No future?

-• Does the ordinance require 103 110 racaio.
+Does the ordinance require

 developers to take additional

 actions to mitigate natural hazard

 risk?

-• Do rezoning procedures recognize
+Do rezoning procedures recognize

 natural hazard areas as limits on

 zoning changes that allow greater

-intensity or density of use?
+Intensity or density of use?

-• Do the ordinances prohibit

-development within, of filling of,
+Do the ordinances prohibit development within of filling of

-wetlands, floodways, and
+wetlands floodways and

 floodplains?

-rision Regulations
+Subdivision Regulations

-• Do the subdivision regulations
+Do the subdivision regulations

 restrict the subdivision of land

-within or adjacent to natural hazard areas?

-• Do the subdivision regulations restrict the subdivision of land

 within or adjacent to natural

 hazard areas?

+Do the subdivision regulations

+restrict the subdivision of land

+within or adjacent to natural

+hazard areas?

 • Do the regulations provide for

-• conservation subdivisions or
+conservation subdivisions or

 cluster subdivisions in order to

 conserve environmental

-resources?

-• Do the regulations allow density
+Do the regulations allow density

-transfers where hazard areas
+cransfers where hazard areas

-exist?

-Compr rehensive Plan

-• Are the goals and policies of the
+Are the goals and policies of the

 plan related to those of the

 County HMP?

 • Does the future land use map

 clearly identify natural hazard

 areas?

 • Do the land use policies

 discourage development or

 redevelopment with natural

 hazard areas?

-• Does the plan provide adequate
+Doos the plan provide adaptists

-space for expected future growth
+Does the plan provide adequate space for expected future growth

 in areas located outside natural

 hazard areas?

-Do you Do This?
-Notes: How is it being done or how will this be utilized in the
+Do you Do Notes: How is it being done or how will this be utilized in the

+IS?

 Planning Mechanisms Yes No future?

-Land Use

-Does the future land use map
+Does the future land use man

-clearly identify natural hazard
+Does the future land use map clearly identify natural bazard

 areas?

 Do the land use policies

 discourage development or

 redevelopment with natural

 hazard areas?

 Does the plan provide adequate

 space for expected future growth

 in areas located outside natural

 hazard areas?

 Transportation Plan

 Does the transportation plan limit

 access to hazard areas?

 Is transportation policy used to

 guide growth to safe locations?

 Are transportation systems

 designed to function under

 disaster conditions (e.g.

 evacuation)?

 Environmental Management

 Are environmental systems that

 protect development from

 hazards identified and mapped?

-Do on irrammental policies

 Do environmental policies

 maintain and restore protective

 ecosystems?

 Do environmental policies provide

 incentives to development that is

 located outside protective

 ecosystems?

 Grant Applications

 Data and maps will be used as

 supporting documentation in

 grant applications.

 Municipal Ordinances

-When updating municipal
+when updating municipal ardinances becard with the fill

-ordinances, hazard mitigation will

 be a priority

-Economic Development

 Local economic development

 group will take into account

-U ,
+group win take into account